 Jurisdiction N.o Entity name Activity % Particip.
 Commentary Andorra 1 BECSOL, S.A. (formerly known as Carburants i Derivants, S.A.)
 Marketing 33.25 % Owner of two service stations in Andorra and exclusive distributor of fuels and LPG.
 Hecate Energy Group, LLC LCG 40 % JV with the Hecate Group for the development of renewable generation and storage activities in the US.
 Salamanca Infrastructure, LLC E&P 16.87 % Hydrocarbon exploration and production.
-Sierracol Energy Arauca, LLC 18.75 % IV with the Carlyle Group which channels Sierracol Energy Crude Sales, LLC - JV Colombia JV with the Carlyle Group which channels participation in E&P activities in Colombia.
-USA (Delaware) 8 Ample, Inc. Corporate Venturing 3.24 % Minority participation in start-up specialising in autonomous robotics solutions and smart battery technology.
+Sierracol Energy Arauca, LLC JV with the Carlyle Group which channels participation in E&P activities in Colombia.
+Signed at the end of USA (Polonora) 8 Sierracol Energy Crude Sales, LLC JV Colombia 18.75 % 2024 the sale 's agreement of 100% of SierraCol Energy Arauca, LLC to GeoPark .
+The effective transmission will be subjected to the governmental approvals and to the no execution of the preferential right of the actual partners - Ecopetrol and Carlyle.
+(Delaware) Ample, Inc. Corporate Venturing 3.14 % Minority participation in start-up specialising in autonomous robotics solutions and smart battery technology.
 Dynasol, LLC Chemistry 50 % Entities trading rubber in the USA through JV with the KUO group.
-BPRY Caribbean Ventures, 22.5 % JV with BP Group which channels participation in E&P activities in BP Trinidad Tobago, LLC Trinidad and Tobago JV 22.5 % Trinidad and Tobago.
+BPRY Caribbean Ventures, LLC Trinidad and 22.5 % JV with BP Group which channels participation in E&P activities in BP Trinidad Tobago, LLC Tobago JV 22.5 % Trinidad and Tobago.
 Mauritius Islands 1 Transasia Pipeline, Co.
 Holding E&P Indonesia 11.25 % JV with international partners (groups such as Conoco, SPC Indopipeline, Petronas, among others) to participate in an Indonesian company that manages infrastructure for oil activity in Indonesia (Duri Pipeline - 536 km Grissik- and Singapore Pipeline -478 km Grissik-).
 It receives dividends corresponding to the profits of the Indonesian operating company.
 Guará, B.V.
-18.75 % JV with Petrobras, for asset management for the development of two oil blocks (Guara and Albacora Leste).
-Lapa Oil & Gas, B.V.
+18.75 % JV with Petrobras, for asset management for the development of two oil blocks (Guara and Albacora Leste). - -1 Lapa Oil & Gas, B.V.
 Holding E&P Brazil 18.75 % JV with Petrobras.
-Entities engaged in the purchase, sale, rental of The Netherlands 5 Agri Development, B.V.
-7.5 % - machinery and equipment for the exploration and production of hydrocarbons including drilling rigs, storage and ship loading.
-Repsol Sinopec Brasil, B.V.
-45 % JV with Sinopec for the development of activities in Brazil in the $E\&P$ sector.
+Entities engaged in the purchase, sale, rental of machinery and equipment for the exploration and production of hydrocarbons including drilling rigs, storage and ship loading.
+The Netherlands 4 Repsol Sinopec Brasil, B.V.
+45 % JV with Sinopec for the development of activities in Brazil in the E&P sector.
 Akakus Oil Operation, B.V.
 Holding E&P Libya 36.75 % Entity providing operator services in production blocks in Libya established by the majority partner in the project (the state-owned company NOC, which holds 51%).
 Switzerland 1 Nnaisense, A.G.
 Corporate Venturing 2.49 % Minority stake in Swiss start-up specialising in advanced solutions based on artificial intelligence.
 Singapore 1 United Oil Company, Pte.
 Ltd. Lubricants 40 % Holding entity indirectly owning a lubricants manufacturing plant in Indonesia.
+Israel 1 CardinalOps, Ltd. Corporate Venturing 5,47% Minority stake in a start-up specialized in cybersecurity.